Study Abroad Basics

 How do I find out what my tuition will be?

 Each program page has information about tuition and campus fees.
 Students who are studying abroad in the summer and not taking any other classes on campus that summer pay a reduced fee amount (International Fee, Technology Fee and Special Institutional Fee).
-Out-of-state students participating in study abroad programs pay in-state tuition plus a $250 flat fee.
+To find out how much your tuition will be for the program you're interested in, click on the Costs/Scholarships link on the program page.
+Out-of-state students participating in study abroad programs may receive a waiver that allows them to pay in-state tuition.

 Do I need to become a transient student to do study abroad?